avjewe/cdxdoc/sort.md

 |---|---|---|
 | -k | --key **_Spec_** | How to compare adjacent lines.
 Spec is any of the standard [Comparisons](Comparisons.md) |

-At the moment, truncates your input at around 200 Megabytes.